nrfconnect/sdk-nrf/samples/wifi/sta/README.rst

 Testing
 =======

-To test RPU recovery, you must build the sample with :kconfig:option:`CONFIG_SHELL` and :kconfig:option:`CONFIG_NRF700X_UTIL` kconfig options.
+To test RPU recovery, you must build the sample with :kconfig:option:`CONFIG_SHELL` and :kconfig:option:`CONFIG_NRF700X_UTIL` Kconfig options.

 #.
 Trigger RPU recovery using the following command: